Previous dayMarch 30, 2026Next day

 20.5 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.3 earthquake 95 km SE of Akutan, Alaska came in on March 30, 2026 at 21:45 UTC.
-This was a shallow crustal earthquake, focused at 20.5 km depth.
+On March 30, 2026 at 21:45 UTC, a magnitude 2.3 earthquake struck 95 km SE of Akutan, Alaska.
+The event originated approximately 20.5 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 53.474°, -164.846°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30